BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 ## Artificial Communication

 Niklas Luhmann's concept of communication offers a useful framework for sidestepping (at least for a moment) the ongoing debate about *machine intelligence*.
-While I personally do not ascribe human-like thinking or understanding to machines, I argue that this does not preclude their participation in communication processes, as underscored by {% cite esposito:2022 %}.
+While I personally do not ascribe human-like thinking or understanding to machines, I argue that this does not preclude their participation in communication processes.
+Therefore, I agree with {% cite esposito:2022 %}.

 I think Esposito's term *artificial communication* is a very useful contribution to make the discussion of *AI* (especially of machine learning) more reasonable.
 Note that she was a student of Niklas Luhmann.
 In an interview she explains why she came up with the term:

 >These algorithms became more and more opaque---not understandable for the users---the idea spread that the activities of machines are not trying to be intelligent; that they are not trying to reproduce, in an artificial way, the process of human thought; they are doing something different.